ashn-dot-dev/lumpy/README.md

-Lumpy features strong dynamic typing, structural equality, assignment by copy, pass by (copied) value, explicit references, and lightweight polymorphism via metamaps and operator overloading.
+Lumpy features strong dynamic typing, structural equality, assignment by copy, pass by (copied) value, explicit references, and lightweight polymorphism via metamaps.
 Lumpy utilizes a copy-on-write data model that allows for inexpensive copy operations at runtime, yielding a language that reads, writes, and feels like efficient pseudocode.

 Hello World in Lumpy: